civic-switchboard/civic-switchboard.github.io/_pages/about.md

 Civic Switchboard is based on the idea that libraries and library workers should be __key actors in civic open data ecosystems__ and act as core data intermediaries.

 The project is designed around two strong convictions.
 First, that cultivating a healthy local civic data ecosystem depends upon the coordinated efforts of a variety of data intermediaries.
 No single entity can effectively cover all of the necessary roles alone.
 To that end, our project team includes representation from:
-*  a public library system ([Carnegie Library of Pittsburgh](http://carnegielibrary.org))
+*  A public library system - [Carnegie Library of Pittsburgh](http://carnegielibrary.org)
-*  an academic library system ([University of Pittsburgh](http://www.library.pitt.edu/))
+*  An academic library system - [University of Pittsburgh](http://www.library.pitt.edu/)
-*  a regional open data portal ([Western Pennsylvania Regional Data Center](http://wprdc.org), hosted by the University of Pittsburgh Center for Social and Urban Research)
+*  A regional open data portal -  [Western Pennsylvania Regional Data Center](http://wprdc.org), hosted by the University of Pittsburgh Center for Social and Urban Research
-*   and a national membership organization of non-library civic data intermediaries ([National Neighborhood Indicators Partnership](http://www.neighborhoodindicators.org)), coordinated by the Urban Institute.
+*  A national membership organization of non-library civic data intermediaries - [National Neighborhood Indicators Partnership](http://www.neighborhoodindicators.org), coordinated by the Urban Institute.

 Cultivating and strengthening similar partnerships in other regions is a core objective of this project.